romantech/super-mario/README.md

 ![image](https://github.com/romantech/super-mario/assets/8604840/8ba5952c-9a1f-4470-bc90-1d92555ae19c)

 The jump starts with the highest ascent, and as it approaches the peak, the ascent gradually decreases due to gravity until it's almost zero.
-After the peak, the ascent increases again until it returns to the original point.
+After the peak, the ascent increases until it returns to its original point.

 | Count | Velocity | Height (Count×Velocity) | Difference from Previous Height | Phase |
 | --- | --- | --- | --- | --- |